 Q: Do you guarantee the response rate on direct response copywriting?

 No, there are simply too many variables that are beyond my control.
 I am often working with a client’s list, offer, and products among other things.
+If the assignment is for web copy I don’t know what traffic you are getting, how much or where it is coming from.
 These are variables that I cannot control and therefore cannot guarantee how well they will perform even with my copy.

 Q: Do you provide graphic design services?